How much vinegar to clean a washing machine? Getting it wrong can ruin your washer

 How much vinegar to clean a front load washing machine?

-The answer is: one cup.
+The answer is: 1.5 cups.
 Front load washers also benefit from vinegar, as they tend to trap unwanted smells even more than top load washing machines.
+'1 to 2 cups is the perfect amount for a standard-sized machine and ensures it gets a thorough cleaning and disinfectant,' explains Simon Allen Co-Founder of Fountain Filters.
 The process is a bit different though, so make sure to follow the directions specific to your appliance.

 1. Select the cycle